PMI Global Accreditation Center for Project Management Education Programs (GAC)

 - Engage key stakeholders to develop a business case for GAC accreditation for use by faculty and program directors.

 Every 5-year Deliverable:

-- GAC will complete a review of the GAC Accreditation Standards utilizing current educational theory and practices in project, program, and portfolio management and related professions, revising as necessary.
-Next review cycle is 2020.
+- Review of the GAC Accreditation Standards utilizing current educational theory and practices in project, program, and portfolio management and related professions, revising as necessary.
+Current review cycle begins 2020.